SBK Galerie. Amsterdam, March, 2017.

 Miriam Londoño and Dora Mejía

-The Works that are reunited under this concept reflect on the painful realities that occur not only on the frontier between the United States and the rest of America to the south but also with many regions of our contemporary world that seem to deepen the gap between north and South and between the Middle East and the West.
+The works that come together under this concept reflect on the painful migratory realities that occur not only on the border between the United States and the rest of America to the south, but also in many regions that seem to deepen the gap between North and South and between East and West.

 Whitout Horizon accentuates another recurrent aspect of the same migratory event, transforming another media image, whose seriality and aesthetic treatment lead to a new formal entity, which denotes the harsh reality of the migrants who do not achieve their purpose.
 The border is connoted with the extreme emphasis of the horizontal dimension with respect to the vertical.
 The treatment of the image exalts the darkness of feeling and frustration and abstracts forms preserving identities.
 Digital printing on cotton canvas.
 High 33 cm, width 282 cm.

 Shadows insists on the journey through uncertain paths, entering the darkness in search of a bright future.
 It uses the vertical dimension that emphasizes the remoteness of the beyond, in counterpoint with the horizontal of the rest of the series.
 Digital printing on cotton canvas.
 High 212 cm, width 35 cm.